nosoop/sm-plugins/propbonusround/README.md

 ### Configuring
 Prop Bonus Round supports an extra section in the map-specific config.
 ```
 // Spawn position.
-Dead props get respawned at one of the following locations if any exist.
+Dead props get respawned at one of the following locations if any exist and if forcespawn is enabled.
 "spawnpos" {
     // The key represents position coordinates, in space-delimited float values.
     // The value represents the pitch and yaw angles in that order, also in space-delimited floats.